 Credit risk grades and past due status are a primary input into the determination of the term structure of PD for exposures.
-The Bank's holding company collects performance and default information about its credit risk exposures analysed by type of product and borrower as well as by credit risk grading.
+The Group's and the Bank's holding company collects performance and default information about its credit risk exposures analysed by type of product and borrower as well as by credit risk grading.
 For some portfolios, information from external credit reference agencies are also used.

-The Bank leverages on its holding company's statistical models to analyse the data collected and generate estimates of the remaining lifetime PD of exposures and how these are expected to change as a result of the passage of time.
+The Group and the Bank leverages on its holding company's statistical models to analyse the data collected and generate estimates of the remaining lifetime PD of exposures and how these are expected to change as a result of the passage of time.